Diego García (runner)

-Diego García Corrales (October 12, 1961 - March 31, 2001) was a long-distance athlete from Spain, who finished in 9th position (2:14.56) in the men's marathon at the 1992 Summer Olympics in Barcelona, Spain.
-Four years later, when Atlanta, United States hosted the Games, he ended up in 53rd place, clocking 2:22:11.
+Diego García Corrales (October 12, 1961 - March 31, 2001) was a Spanish long-distance athlete from Spain, who finished in 9th place (2:14.56) in the men's marathon at the 1992 Summer Olympics in Barcelona, Spain.
+Four years later, when Atlanta, United States hosted The Games, he ended up in 53rd place, clocking 2:22:11.
 He was born in Azkoitia, Gipuzkoa and died in Azpeitia.

-García died of sudden cardiac death during a training run at age 39.
-A statue was erected and the Azkoitia-Azpeitia Half Marathon was renamed to Diego Garcia Memorial in his honor.
+Diego García died of sudden cardiac death during a training run at the age of 39.
+A statue was erected, and The Azkoitia-Azpeitia Half Marathon was renamed to Diego Garcia Memorial in his honour.